 With a Primary Degree from a named list of universities, the candidates must:

-The first step in the application process requires completing the on-line (or paper based) application forms: PMI staff then review your application for completeness.
+The first step in the application process requires completing the online (or paper-based) application forms to be reviewed by PMI.

-Once your on-line application has been assessed and determined to be complete, PMI will send you electronic notification to submit payment of the credential fee.
+Once your online application has been assessed and determined to be complete, PMI will send you an electronic notification to submit payment of the credential fee.